How to Get a High Score in Solitaire: Advanced Tips and Tricks

 There are many ways to augment your practice to improve your Solitaire skills further, no matter what your experience level or pre-existing skill set.
 Here are some tips to get your best score in Solitaire yet.

-Understand how scoring in Solitaire works
+Understand how the Solitaire scoring system works

 One of the simplest ways to improve your score is to simply understand how to construct your game for maximum point potential.